spiral/docs/stempler/components.md

 # Stempler - Components and Props
-Stempler provides the ability to create developer driven template components in a form of virtual tags.
+Stempler provides the ability to create developer-driven template components in the form of virtual tags.

 ## Simple Component
 In many cases your templates will reuse not only parent layout but also template partials, for example: